boskyn9/JAsaas/README.md

 Licença
 -------
-Copyright &copy; 2016 Intersistemas Serviços em Tecnologia LTDA
+Copyright &copy; 2016 Intersistemas Serviços em Tecnologia LTDA - EPP

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.